-- 7.1 Local authorities publish threshold guidance that all agencies, professionals and volunteers in the area can use to consider how best to meet the needs of individual children and young people.
+7.1 The Bi-borough publishes threshold guidance that all agencies, professionals and volunteers in the borough can use to consider how best to meet the needs of individual children and young people.
 This guidance provides a summary of thresholds for intervention in relation to a continuum of need, ranging from children who need no additional intervention to those who require intensive help and specialist support.
-Children's needs are not static and they may experience different needs at different points on the continuum throughout their childhood years. - 7.2 Within the continuum, there are four levels of intervention:
+Children's needs are not static and they may experience different needs - at different points on the continuum - throughout their childhood years.

+7.2 Within the continuum, there are four levels of intervention:

-Level 1: Universal
+Level 1: No additional needs

 These are children all of whose health and developmental needs will be met by universal services such as housing, mainstream education, primary health care, community resources alone.
-Children and young people at this level are achieving expected outcomes.
-There are no identified unmet needs, or the need is at a low-level and can be met by the universal services or with some limited additional advice or guidance.
-Children, young people, parents and carers can access these services directly.
+These are children who consistently receive child focused care giving from their parents or carers.